-Moving to a big bed is an exciting step for your child – but there’s no hurry.
-Here are some tips to help your child make the move, when you’re both ready.
+Moving from cot to bed is an exciting step for your child – but there’s no hurry.
+Here are some tips to help your child make the move when you’re both ready.

-Some reasons for moving to a big bed
+Some reasons for moving from cot to bed

-- Your child might have started climbing out of the cot.
+- your child has started climbing out of the cot

-- If your child is toilet training, you might want your child to be able to get to the toilet easily during the night.
+- your child is toilet training and you want your child to be able to get to the toilet easily during the night

-- You might have a new baby who needs the cot.
+- you have a new baby who needs the cot

-- You might have decided to move your child out of your bed and into a big bed.
+- you’ve decided to move your child out of your bed and into her own bed.

 Making the bedroom safe

 When children move from a cot into a bed, they can also get out of bed more easily.
 This means they can do whatever they want in their bedrooms.

 A safety check of the bedroom will help to prevent accidents.
 Here’s a list of things to check: